 Free Movie Thursdays: Once a month students enjoy a free movie in Marshall Auditorium.
 Recent releases and timeless classics.

-Alumni Toast: A champaign toast sponsored by the Alumni Office each spring during commencement and convocation week.
+Alumni Toast: A champaign toast sponsored by the Alumni Office each spring during Commencement (graduation) week.
 Drinkware provided.